courtneyacheung/Analysis-of-Sociological-Data-Portfolio/README.md

-Created portfolio of analyses on the following topics: income inequality, labor, education, and gender, using OECD and Eurostat data.
-Answered the question “To what extent is the amount spent on social protections indicative of economic equality?”.
+# Analysis of Sociological Data - Portfolio

-Merged and cleaned OECD datasets in order to analyze correlations and causality between social expenditure and the following independent variables: poverty gap, Gini coefficient for income inequality, and gender wage gap.
+This portfolio examines income inequality, labor, education, and gender using OECD and Eurostat data.
+It also explores the question, “To what extent is the amount spent on social protections indicative of economic equality?”.
+OECD datasets were merged and cleaned on Stata in order to analyze correlations and causality between social expenditure and the following independent variables: poverty gap, Gini coefficient for income inequality, and gender wage gap.